Citations of Distinguished Service Award Recipients who passed away prior to September 2011 are not available in electronic format.

 As an associate dean you were uncommonly prescient in dealing sensitively with faculty issues and upheavals, respected for asking unusual questions and solving problems hidden in academic fog.

-Roberta, you have been variously described as a “builder of bridges” a “beacon of sanity, strength and support” and a much-needed “shot in the arm” for Queen’s, and the University is proud to recognize your many accomplishments and honored to present you with an award for distinguished service.
+Roberta, you have been variously described as a “builder of bridges” a “beacon of sanity, strength and support” and a much-needed “shot in the arm” for Queen’s, and the University is proud to recognize your many accomplishments and honoured to present you with an award for distinguished service.

 Dubbed by the press "the Professor of Pigskin" and "one of the winningest coaches in Canadian college history," Coach Hargreaves' 110-59-3 win-loss-tie record itself speaks eloquently of his outstanding service to Queen's, as do his Canadian and Ontario coaching awards, two Vanier Cups for his underdog Gaels, and those tense, three-hour lifetimes endured every autumn weekend for the past 19 years.